 Smaller veins may be treated with laser energy that is delivered to the targeted veins from outside the skin.
 The laser is usually microscopic in size, allowing it to reach the vein without bothering surrounding tissue.

-If you are struggling over how to treat your varicose veins and are looking for a minimally-invasive treatment method, you should ask the experienced professionals at Cardiac Associates of North Jersey about vein ablation.
+If you are struggling and are looking for a minimally invasive varicose treatment, you should ask the experienced professionals at Cardiac Associates of North Jersey about vein ablation.
 This could be the treatment you need in order to eliminate the varicose veins while allowing you to return to your normal life as quickly as possible.
 Contact us today to schedule a consultation at our office in Oakland.